wpexpertsio/cf7-honeypot/readme.txt

 Visit the [Contact Form 7 Honeypot plugin page](http://www.nocean.ca/plugins/honeypot-module-for-contact-form-7-wordpress-plugin/) for additional information or to [buy us a coffee](http://www.nocean.ca/buy-us-a-coffee/) to say thanks.

 = Localization/Translation =
-If you'd like to translate this plugin, please [send us your .PO files](mailto:hello@nocean.ca).
-The plugin's base .POT file is [available here](http://plugins.svn.wordpress.org/contact-form-7-honeypot/trunk/languages/).
+If you'd like to translate this plugin, please visit the plugin's [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/contact-form-7-honeypot) page.
+As of v1.10, all translation is handled there.
+Thank you to the polyglots that contribute!

 = IMPORTANT NOTES: =
 If you are using CF7 3.6+, use the latest version of this plugin.
 If you are using an older version of CF7, you will need to use [CF7 Honeypot v1.3](http://downloads.wordpress.org/plugin/contact-form-7-honeypot.1.3.zip).